 The spinel is a unique modern gemstone.
 Its influence in the gemstone market arises due to its multitude of bright colours that are ever so gorgeous in natural light, caused by a higher refractive index property.
 The durability of the stone is also not an issue, with this legendary gemstone having an average hardness of 8 on the Mohs’ Scale.
 Spinel is an ideal gemstone for all kinds of jewels, due to the fact it is so durable and excellently polished.
 Spinels are abundant in our collection, yet they are scarce around the world.

 “Dog’s tears are more easily found than Spinel.”

 Its scarcity, more specifically with red spinels, described by Wise

 “In my own career I have seen only two True reds.
 They are without question the rarest and most sought after of all Spinel.”(Wise, G.R.
 2006).

-This scarcity makes up for its value.
+This scarcity adds on to its value.
 It will impact you greatly, giving you a feeling of greatness.
 When you buy a spinel, the money you spend is definitely justified for by its beauty.

 A Common Question

 Why is the price of such great a gemstone so low?

 Two main characteristics determine the cost and value of a stone; specifically the rarity of the stone, and the popularity of the stone.
 Throughout time as more “true precious” stones have been favoured, the popularity of the Spinel has been low irregardless of its increased rarity.
 Thus, the price of the spinel has been quite low.
 However, the popularity of particular stones are changing constantly in modern times.

 With this in mind, go for the true alternative gemstone…Go for Spinel and add radiance to your aura.